-Here we arrive at the controverted topic of what I have called the epistemology of the crisis.
-One cannot have an opinion on these disputes unless one knows what the prior teaching is.
-Once we have been “put on alert” by our inability to reconcile apparently contradictory propositions, we have a duty to leave the “passive” state of a student and to try “actively” to work out whether there is a real contradiction, and which of the two propositions truly requires our intellectual assent.
+Here we arrive at the controverted topic the epistemology of the crisis.
+Once we have been “put on alert” by our inability to reconcile apparently contradictory propositions, we have a duty to leave the “passive” state of a student, and to try “actively” to work out whether there is a real contradiction, and which of the two propositions truly requires our intellectual assent.

 As I have argued elsewhere regarding theology manuals, and here with the Roman Catechism: our unprecedented crisis requires us to turn to the truly sure norms of the faith, namely the many authorised texts from before this period of confusion.

 The Roman Catechism and the crisis in the Church

 In the midst of confusion, the first thing that Catholics must do – before trying to construct theories to explain the situation – is to adhere firmly to the Catholic Faith.

 The Church Father St Vincent of Lerins famously tells us that we believe what has been believed “everywhere, always and by all” – and then considers what we should do in cases of confusion: